Experiment Progress Bar Redesign

 • Select statistical analysis model (CI method)

-The new progress bar component was also added to the the experiment details page.
+The new progress bar component was also added to the the experiment details page where users can view the metrics and results.

 The new progress bar marks a linear journey towards a precision target.
 We hope it gives every team renewed confidence and clarity.